Childhood in medieval England

-Childhood in Medieval England was determined by both social and biological factors.
-According to common law, childhood ranged from the birth of a child until he or she reached the age of 12.
-At this point, the child was seen as capable and competent to understand his or her actions, thus rendering them responsible for them.
+In medieval England, according to common law, childhood ranged from the birth of a child until he or she reached the age of 12.
+At this point, the child was seen as capable and competent to understand his or her actions, thus rendering them responsible for themself.
 According to canon law, girls could marry at the age of 12 and boys at the age of 14.

 The first year

 In Medieval England the first year of life was one of the most dangerous, with as many as 50 percent of children succumbing to fatal illness.
 During this year the child was cared for and nursed, either by parents (if the family belonged to the peasant class) or (perhaps) by a wet nurse if the child belonged to a noble class.

 Ages seven to eleven

 At age seven play was still an important part of the child's life; however, as the child's ability to learn and fulfil family duties grew, so did their responsibility to contribute.
 If circumstances allowed, seven was the age of entrance into formal education.
 Peasant and urban children took up responsibilities around the house.